 I would say, I’m economical when shopping.
 Nevertheless, I feed myself healthy.
 I buy fruits and vegetables in the discounter.
 Rarely organic goods.
 I sometimes buy from the local farmer at the weekly market.
 I buy cheap foods and goods.
 I rarely throw away food.

 I buy ugly fruits and vegetables, so I get great deals.
 There are many people who buy bad, but they could make it cheap and healthy.

 People get heart attacks at the age of 53 or even earlier.
 It is the most common cause of death of all.
 With a healthy diet, you can reduce the risk.
-The recommendation is a balanced diet with fresh fruits and vegetables, no fish no meat, valuable oils (rapeseed, walnut, olive oil), whole grains, legumes, nuts.
+The recommendation is a balanced diet with fresh fruits and vegetables, some fish, no red or processed meat, valuable oils (rapeseed, walnut, olive oil), whole grains, legumes, nuts.
 Strictly you should avoid sugar and white flour.
 Also, you should avoid excess of salt.